Arcandrus/milestone-2/README.md

 Once all paris are found the game will tell you you've won and generate a score based on difficulty level and time taken.

+Once the game has been finished, a modal will allow the player to enter thier name, which will be saved locally along with thier score.
+If a higher score in that difficulty is achieved it will overwrite this value and save the new highest score for each difficulty.
+This information is stored locally.
+There is also a button that opens a modal to display the current high scores for each difficulty and who set them.

 I've also added a colorblind mode that replaces the images on the cards with text and makes the buttons all appear in a uniform, high-contrast display.

 ## Deployment